kannanvijayan-zz/Thoughts/binjs_part1.md

 Not coincidentally, native executable formats specify almost no verification of the executable data.
-Load-time work includes parsing an executable file's object tables and doing initial linking, but native program loaders don't scan every byte of an executable doing some sort of byte-level verification of the program.
+Load-time work includes parsing an executable file's tables and doing initial linking, but native program loaders don't scan every byte of an executable doing some sort of byte-level verification of the program.
 If the program is malformed, that malformation will (typically) present itself as a runtime crash if and when it is hit.

-This lets native programs load instantly, even though the native code format is typically much less efficient than a source representation (for example, a call `f(1,2)` in source code takes 6 bytes to represent, but is larger in machine code.
-Of course, the fact that native code is directly decoded by the CPU hardware doesn't hurt.
+This lets native programs load instantly, even though the native code format is typically much less efficient than a source representation.

 It's important to note that native code formats (e.g. the ELF object file format) treat their input as random access.
 Aside from some key tables